Sly Cooper: Thieves in Time: Development

-At Gamescom 2012, Sony Computer Entertainment announced the new cross-buy program.
+At Gamescom 2012, Sony announced the new cross-buy program.
 Through this program, one could purchase the PS3 version of a game and receive the PS Vita version (provided one is available) completely free of charge through a code redeemable at the PS Vita's PlayStation Store, with Thieves in Time among the games supporting the program.
 A new trailer was also seen at Gamescom 2012, introducing Salim Al-Kupar as another confirmed ancestor and sending news that the release date had been pushed back to early 2013.
 Sony later clarified the release date to be in February 2013, stating that they didn't want Thieves in Time to release at the same time as all of the other games coming out in the fall of 2012; putting it in February would give it more prominence during the game's vital opening week with fewer big-name titles releasing at the same time.

-A demo for the game is included on the North American version of the Ratchet & Clank Collection, which released on August 28; however, it only has a single mission to play.
-Another demo, including the Paris prologue, was released on January 22 for PlayStation Plus members and January 29 for everyone on both the PS3 and PS Vita.
+A demo for the game is included on the North American version of the Ratchet & Clank Collection, which released on August 28, 2012; however, it only has a single mission to play.
+Another demo, including the Paris prologue, was released on January 22, 2013 for PlayStation Plus members and January 29 for everyone on both the PS3 and PS Vita.
 On September 21, 2012, ten years after Sly Cooper and the Thievius Raccoonus released, Sony announced Sly 4's release date to be February 5, 2013, and announced that those who preordered would gain early access to a special outfit for Murray and two Paraglider "skins" that are available to everyone else in game once a certain amount of "Secret Sly Masks" are collected.

 Soundtrack

-The score for Thieves in Time was composed by videogame composer Peter McConnell, who also scored the previous two Sly games.
+The score for Thieves in Time was composed by Peter McConnell, who also scored the previous two Sly games.
 McConnell composed more than 2.5 hours of music for this score in a wide variety of styles.
-All the music was recorded at Ocean Way in Nashville by the Nashville Music Scoring orchestra.
+All the music was recorded at Ocean Way in Nashville and performed by the Nashville Scoring Orchestra.
 It is available on iTunes and the PlayStation Network.